Agnonimoose/organicFormulas/README.md

-# organicFormulas
+# Organic Lab API
-Lab level formula calc
+Stubb snipet of Oranic Lab API.
+Please message for more details.